ovh/docs/pages/platform/public-cloud/introducing_horizon/guide.en-sg.md

 - **Usage Summary**

-Next, is a summary of the use of your project instances.
+Next is a summary of the use of your project instances.
 The search period can be customised to restrict this summary to a desired period.

 ![public-cloud](images/usagesummary2021.png){.thumbnail}